SpeakUp! is not about focusing on the problems. It’s about focusing on the universal solution of speaking up and getting help.

 – Ken Ginsburg, MD

 When you hear the alarming statistics about teenage stress, depression, anxiety, suicide and drug overdose, you naturally want to do anything in your power to protect your child and other teenagers.
 SpeakUp! isn’t about focusing on the problems, it’s about focusing on the fact that there is a universal solution.
 No matter what the problem is, the solution starts with being willing to speak up and ask for help.
 The most protective factor for youth is a positive relationship with caring adults where open, honest conversations about tough topics lead to guidance and support.
-SpeakUp! shows parents and educators how you can communicate in ways that make it more likely your teenagers will have important conversations with you.
+SpeakUp! shows parenting adults and school adults how you can communicate in ways that make it more likely your teenagers will have important conversations with you.
 Come experience SpeakUp!

 What is SpeakUp!?

 SpeakUp!’s youth-driven, experiential and interactive program changes the culture of communication in our homes and schools to one where teens can talk openly, honestly and without judgment about difficult topics with adults in their lives for guidance and support.